 It will be seen that the rule of giving equal notice to everything is the necessary counterpart to the demand made on the patient that he should communicate everything that occurs to him without criticism or selection.
 If the doctor behaves otherwise, he is throwing away most of the advantage which results from the patient’s obeying the ‘fundamental rule of psychoanalysis’.
 The rule for the doctor may be expressed: ‘He should withhold all conscious influences from his capacity to attend, and give himself over completely to his “unconscious memory”.’
 Or, to put it purely in terms of technique: ‘He should simply listen, and not bother about whether he is keeping anything in mind’.
 (Freud 1958, pp. 111–12)21

 Such an ‘evenly hovering attention’ would mirror the place of ambiguous becoming/unbecoming, saying/showing we elaborated above.
-Adopting a phrase of the 19th Century English poet, John Keats, we could talk of this attitude as adopting a ‘negative capablility’ in pastoral interactions with others.
+Adopting a phrase of the 19th Century English poet, John Keats, we could talk of this attitude as adopting a ‘negative capability’ in pastoral interactions with others.
 Keats used the term to specify a key attribute of the poet which makes a person: ‘capable of being in uncertainties, Mysteries, doubts, without any irritable reaching after fact and reason.’
 (Keats 1970, p.
 43).
 This was elaborated by the systems analyst Robert French who added:

 Thus, Keats’s poet is ‘related’ to the therapist, and indeed to many other ‘family members’: mother, teacher, priest, consultant, manager—anyone, perhaps, whose role involves responsibility for others.
 What links them is this ‘disposition of indifference’, which Pines called ‘aeolian’ after the aeolian harp: ‘to show how the therapist’s mind can be stirred by the communication of the patient, and how, unselfconsciously, the therapist finds himself responding in depth to the patient’s hidden meanings’.
 (French 2000)